Welcome Centre for international visiting scientists and doctoral candidates

 How do I get to the university?
 Where are the streetcar stops and parking spaces?
 And how do I find the administration building and the International Office?
 The directions and the maps make it easier to find your way around the campus of our university.
 You can find detailed information here: Locations of the University of Kassel

-- Housing provider confirmation of the rental
+- Confirmation from the landlord of the rental

 - Passport / identity card